B-Sure Program

 Statement

-A short statement (less than 250 words) affirming that you meet the eligibility criteria and under which category you qualify as historically disadvantaged or under-represented in research disciplines.
+A short statement (less than 250 words) affirming whether and how you meet any of the priority criteria listed above.

 Letter of Reference